Chinatown, Toronto: Economy

 In the early 21st century, downtown neighbourhoods became more attractive to urban professionals and young people who work in the Financial District, as well as its proximity to the University of Toronto and to OCAD University, leading to the gentrification of surrounding areas and potentially changing the face of West Chinatown.

-A key representative of the neighbourhood and its interests is the Toronto Chinatown Business Improvement Area (多倫多華埠商業改進區), also known as the Chinatown BIA.
+A key representative of the neighbourhood and its interests is the Toronto Chinatown Business Improvement Area (多倫多華埠商業促進區), also known as the Chinatown BIA.
 A non-for-profit organization funded by the commercial property owners of the downtown Chinatown area, it was founded in 2007 and works closely with representatives of the federal, provincial, and city government, the police, as well as community stakeholders to promote and enhance the community as a commercial destination while maintaining its cultural character.

 Demographics

 The present-day West Chinatown is located along Spadina Avenue, emerging with the influx of Chinese immigrants in the 1960s.

 Historically, Toronto's Downtown Chinatown has been represented by immigrants and families from southern China and Hong Kong.
 Since the transfer of Hong Kong's sovereignty to the People's Republic of China in 1997, immigrants from mainland China have greatly exceeded those from Hong Kong.
 However, at present Cantonese remains the primary language used by businesses and restaurants in Chinatown.

-To the east of Spadina Avenue, numerous university students attending the University of Toronto, OCAD University (formerly the Ontario College of Art and Design), and Toronto Metropolitan University live in many of the small houses built as workers' housing.
+To the east of Spadina Avenue, numerous university students attending the University of Toronto, OCAD University, and Toronto Metropolitan University live in many of the small houses built as workers' housing.